 Canned and frozen vegetables

 Vegetables that are canned and frozen commercially are grown specially for that purpose.
-Usually the plants that do the processing are even located right near to the fields, to allow the Vegetables to come straight from the fields to the processing plant.
+Usually the commercial facilities that do the processing are even located right near to the fields, to allow the vegetables to come straight from the fields to the processing plant.

-Unarguably a head of broccoli straight out of your back garden 5 minutes ago and now sitting on your kitchen will have more nutrients than a bag of frozen broccoli, because the frozen has been blanched and therefore partially cooked.
-But once you cook both of them up, they will end up the same, and fresh Vegetables that are out of season where you live are almost certainly going to be less "fresh" than frozen Vegetables from the start when you get them home.
+A head of broccoli straight out of your back garden five minutes ago and now sitting on your kitchen may have more nutrients than a bag of frozen broccoli, because the frozen has been blanched and therefore partially cooked.
+But once you cook both of them up, they will end up the same, and fresh vegetables that are out of season where you live are almost certainly going to be less “fresh” than frozen vegetables from the start when you get them home.